 It's also important to speak to an attorney as soon as you realize an error may have been made, as statute of limitations laws could bar you from seeking compensation once a specified time period has passed.

 You Have a Limited Window of Opportunity

 Cases of medical negligence and malpractice have a statute of limitations that makes it impossible to file after a period of time has passed.
-This is because of concerns about evidence being lost, memories fading, and is to protect doctors and hospitals from having claims hang indefinitely over them.
 If your case involves your child, you may have more time to file suit.

 If you or a loved one may be the victim of medical malpractice or negligence, do not hesitate to contact us to begin fighting for the compensation you need.
 You only have a limited amount of time to file a claim, so the quicker we can begin working on your case, the quicker you can get back on your feet with the compensation you deserve.

 We have the knowledge and resources needed to investigate and litigate your case, helping you seek the answers and compensation you deserve.
 Schedule a free, no obligation consultation today to learn more about how we can help you.

 - $190 Million from The Johns Hopkins Hospital for Medical Malpractice and Sexual Abuse: One of the largest in U.S. history for a case of this nature, Johns Hopkins' liability was founded on its failure to establish procedures and adequately oversee the care provided by its OBGYN department, leading to unnecessary and overly intrusive pelvic exams.

 - $33.5 Million for Delayed C-section: A jury awarded this record-breaking verdict after finding that delays in performing an urgently needed cesarean section resulted in a baby developing severe brain damage and cerebral palsy.